How PDF Password Removal Actually Works

 Password-protecting a PDF encrypts its contents.
 We explain the difference between user passwords and owner passwords.

-Electronic Signatures Explained: What "Signing" a PDF Actually Means
+Electronic Signatures: What Signing a PDF Means

 Not all PDF signatures are the same.
 Here is the difference between a visual signature, an authenticated e-signature, and a certified digital signature.